 2. Machame Route

 Machame Route is the most chosen way.
-It’s usually offered in 6 or 7 days, depending on the approach of the 4th and the 5th: they can be joined in just one long run (madness!) or split in two more human-standard hikes.
-The 7 days version has a high success rate, around 90%.
-The climb becomes every day a bit harder, starting with an easy walk in the forest on the first day, and facing the vertical Barranco Wall on the 4th.
-The scenery changes continuously: from forest to moorland, from alpine desert to rocks and sand, LOTS of volcanic sand close to the summit.
+Companies usually offer it in 6 or 7 days, depending on the approach of the 4th and the 5th.
+These two can be in fact joined in just one long run (madness!) or split in two more human-standard hikes.
+The 7-day version has a high success rate, around 90%.
+The climb becomes every day a bit harder, starting with an easy walk in the forest on the first day, and facing the absurd vertical Barranco Wall on the 4th.
+The scenery changes continuously: from forest to moorland, from alpine desert to rocks and sand, a lot of volcanic sand close to the summit.

 3. Rongai Route